 Weight: 16 oz

-Here is another budget option made of aluminum that comes with a foam grip.
+Here is another budget option made of aluminium that comes with a foam grip.
 It is a great option for those not sure about wanting to take up hiking as a hobby.
 They’re low cost and offer all the support you need from hiking poles.
 The locking mechanism isn’t the best but it still works and is OK for the price point.

 Weight: 18.5 oz